Heavyweight champion Tyson Fury reportedly drops Daniel Kinahan as negotiator

 Heavyweight boxing champion Tyson Fury has reportedly dropped Daniel Kinahan as his negotiator in the midst of mounting criticism of the Irish drug smuggler’s involvement in professional boxing.

-Kinahan, who is believed to control a international criminal organisation worth about €1 billion has acted as an advisor to the British boxer for the last three years and has been instrumental in brokering a two-fight deal with rival Anthony Joshua, one of the most anticipated bouts in boxing history.
+Kinahan, who is believed to control an international criminal organisation worth about €1 billion, has acted as an adviser to the British boxer for the last three years and has been instrumental in brokering a two-fight deal with rival Anthony Joshua, one of the most anticipated bouts in boxing history.

 If confirmed, the development is yet another blow to Kinahan’s recent efforts to whitewash his reputation on the international stage and distance himself from court findings in Ireland that he is a major figure in a gang feud which has caused 18 deaths.

-The parting of Fury and Kinahan was reported in the Daily Telegraph newspaper.
+The parting of Fury and Kinahan was first reported in the Daily Telegraph newspaper on Wednesday.

 Fury’s boxing promoter Bob Arum told the newspaper he had discussed the matter with the boxer and they decided Arum and his company Top Rank will handle the negotiations for forthcoming fights.